wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 #### Learning objectives

-  - Gain exposure to the concept of data locality.
+  - Understand the the concept of data locality in distributed platforms
-  - Be able to quantify the impact of data locality on workflow execution.
+  - Be able to quantify the impact of data locality on workflow execution

 ---